dotnet/corefx/src/System.Diagnostics.Tracing/documentation/EventCounterTutorial.md

 There is an extra keyword that you will need to specify the turn on the EventCounters.

 ```
-PerfView /onlyProviders=*Samples-EventCounterDemos-Minimal:**EventCounterIntervalSec=1** collect
+PerfView /onlyProviders=*Samples-EventCounterDemos-Minimal:EventCounterIntervalSec=1 collect
 ```

-Note the bold part about `EventCounterIntervalSec`, that indicate the frequency of the sampling.
+Note the part about `EventCounterIntervalSec`, that indicate the frequency of the sampling.

 As usual, turn on PerfView, and then run the sample code, we will have something like this